 In response to a letter of mine that you printed, I heard from a young lady that I met briefly in Anchorage over 20 years ago.
 She is Miss Donna Miller McAtpine, and is involved in getting the ACT explained, inter alia, in terms that just plain old people can understand.
-As it is, only the legally trained people can really understand il the legalese of the ACT.
+As it is, only the legally understand all the legalese of the ACT.
 And they have a hard time of it themselves I would imagine.
 The power of the pen is mighty indeed...